arcee-ai/fastmlx/docs/contributing.md

 # Join us in making a difference!

-We are thrilled to welcome your contributions, and would love to see how you can make our project even better.
+Your contributions are always welcome and we would love to see how you can make our project even better.
 Your input is invaluable to us, and we ensure that all contributors receive recognition for their efforts.

 ## Ways to contribute